After my own Hashimoto’s diagnosis in 2009, I wanted to figure out what I could do to live the healthiest life possible.

-Expected benefits: reduced anxiety, reduced palpitations, more energy, improvements to the appearance of the thyroid during ultrasound tests (when used long-term), reduced menstrual cramps, relief from constipation, migraines, cramps and pain, better sleep
+Expected Benefits: Reduced anxiety, reduced palpitations, more energy, improvements to the appearance of the thyroid during ultrasound tests (when used long-term), reduced menstrual cramps, better sleep, relief from constipation, migraines, cramps, and pain.

-When to expect to see benefits: This really depends on the symptom(s) you may currently be experiencing.
-You may see benefits with anxiety, insomnia, and even migraines/headaches, within the first week.
-With menstrual cramps, they will reduce by 80-90 percent within the first month and will lessen with continued use.
-With regard to normalizing thyroid appearances on ultrasound tests, this may take a few years of use.
+When to Expect to See Benefits: This really depends on an individual’s set of symptoms.
+In my experience, clients see benefits with anxiety, insomnia, menstrual cramps, and even migraines/headaches, within the first week.
+I have also seen menstrual cramps reduced by 80-90 percent within the first month, and pain continues to decrease with continued use.
+With regard to normalizing thyroid appearances on ultrasound tests, this may take 8 months to a few years of use.

-Special considerations: Make sure to space your magnesium by at least 4 hours from thyroid medications, iron supplements, and calcium supplements, as magnesium can block their absorption.
-I prefer taking magnesium at bedtime because it promotes a restful sleep.
+Special Considerations: Make sure to space your magnesium by at least four hours from thyroid medications, iron supplements, and calcium supplements, as magnesium can block their absorption.
+I prefer taking magnesium at bedtime because it promotes restful sleep.

-For more information about the importance of magnesium, please see my full article.
+For more information about the importance of magnesium and more about potential drug interactions, please see my full article.

 Symptoms of zinc deficiency include poor wound healing, impaired taste and smell, and thin, brittle, peeling, or white-spotted nails.
-Those low in zinc may also have a weakened immune system and suffer from allergies, frequent colds or respiratory infections.
-Low alkaline phosphatase (ALP) on a blood test can also provide an indirect indication of zinc deficiency (the optimal range for alkaline phosphatase is 70-90 IU/L).
+Those low in zinc may also have a weakened immune system and suffer from allergies, frequent colds, or respiratory infections.
+(33) Low alkaline phosphatase (ALP) on a blood test can provide an indirect indication of zinc deficiency (the optimal range for alkaline phosphatase is 70-90 IU/L).